-A Dividend of £3,089,380 was paid to Argus Group Holdings Limited during the year.
+During the year, there was a capital injection of £1 million by Argus Group Holdings Limited.
+A dividend of £3,089,380 was paid to Argus Group Holdings during the year ended March 31, 2017.

 The Company manages its level of own funds by monitoring its Solvency Capital Requirement (SCR) coverage ratio, the calculation of which is detailed below.
 The company's target coverage ratio is 135%.
 Should the coverage ratio approach 100% then corrective action may be considered by the Board.